mth/yeti/doc/intro.rst

 expected to be in the current directory (although path to it could be given).
 After that a text ``Hello world!`` should be printed on the console.

-Yeti actually never interpretates the source code.
+Yeti actually never interprets the source code.
 It just compiles the code into Java bytecode and classes in the memory, uses classloader to load these generated classes and then just invokes the code in them.
 So the only possible interpretation of the code is bytecode interpretation done